 Dr. Van Milligan was drawn to Crossroad by the opportunity to minister to others and to provide health care to those who might otherwise not receive care.
 She is pleased to work with others who are passionately following God in their profession.

-In her free time, Amy is helping to start a low-cost medical clinic in North College Hill.
+In her free time, Dr. Van Milligan is helping to start a low-cost medical clinic in North College Hill.
 She has also traveled to Kenya to provide care to children at the Missions of Hope International School in Kosovo, a crowded and impoverished suburb of Nairobi.
-Amy and her husband enjoy traveling, camping and seeking out unusual ice cream stands.
+Dr. Van Milligan and her husband enjoy traveling, camping and seeking out unusual ice cream stands.

 Susan Wiley, MD

 Dr. Susan Wiley, began volunteering at Crossroad in 1993, while she was a medical student at University of Cincinnati.
 She continued volunteering at Crossroad when she was Chief Resident at Cincinnati Children’s Hospital Medical Center and while completing a fellowship at the Cincinnati Center for Developmental Disorders.
 Since then, Dr. Wiley has been spending every Friday afternoon serving the pediatric patients at Crossroad.

 In 2009, Dr. Wiley received the Jefferson Award from Cincinnati Children’s Hospital for her volunteer work at Crossroad.
 The Jefferson Awards were established in 1972 by former First Lady Jacqueline Kennedy Onassis and former U.S. Senator Robert Taft, Jr. to be a “Nobel Prize” for public and community service.
 Dr. Wiley also donates her services twice yearly for Teseros de Dios, a program in Nicaragua that serves children with severe disabilities.

 An adjunct faculty member in Developmental and Behavioral Pediatrics at Cincinnati Children’s Hospital, Dr. Wiley’s expertise in Developmental and Behavioral Pediatrics is invaluable to our Crossroad staff and patients.

 Debbi Borchers, MD